18 of the Most Dangerous Foods on the Planet, According to Expert Food Scientists

 Tree nuts

-The American College of Allergy, Asthma & Immunology estimates that between a quarter and 40 percent of people who are allergic to peanuts are also allergic to at least one tree nut, a category that includes almonds, cashews, walnuts, and pine nuts.
-Along with peanuts and shellfish, it’s one of the primary causes of anaphylaxis.
+The American College of Allergy, Asthma & Immunology estimates that between 25% to 40% of people with a peanut allergy are also allergic to at least one tree nut, a category that includes almonds, cashews, walnuts, and pine nuts (though not all people with a tree nut allergy are allergic to peanuts).
+Along with peanuts and shellfish, tree nuts are among the leading causes of food-related anaphylaxis events.
+Here are other foods that are responsible for almost all food allergies.

 Stacked fresh raw clams.